Naragod/hare-learning/README.md

 ## Install

-Make sure docker is installed and running then run: `npm run start` from inside the **hare-tic-tac-toe** folder.
+Make sure docker is installed and running then run: `npm run start` from inside the **hare-learning folder** folder to start the container and open a terminal inside it.

-To play run the following command once inside the docker container. `hare run main.ha`
+To play tic-tac-toe, `cd` into the `tic-tac-toe` folder and run the following command: `hare run main.ha`

 This will prompt you to enter a coordiante where you will place your piece.
 The format of this entry is `